 Hummus Pasta

-Hummus Pasta is an incredibly easy vegan pasta perfect for a weeknight dinner!
-It's deliciously creamy, very customisable and made together in only 20 minutes!
+Hummus pasta is an incredibly easy vegan pasta recipe perfect for a weeknight dinner!
+It's deliciously creamy, highly customisable, and ready to eat in only 20 minutes!

 Ingredients

-• 2 teaspoons olive oil or any oil
+• 2 teaspoons olive oil or any oil, 10mL

 • salt and pepper to taste